otam-mato/nodejs_mongodb/README.md

 <br>

 > **Note:** A part of the series of demo projects experimenting with a Node.js app.<br><br>
-> This time I convert MySQL database to MongoDB database and launch the app on the EC2 instances on AWS infrastructure created with Terraform.
+> This time I migrate MySQL database to MongoDB database and launch the app on the EC2 instances on AWS infrastructure created with Terraform.

 <br>